Written by Tara Carnegie

 6. Delayed Babbling.
 Around 6-8 months, babies begin babbling.
 Below is one of the most adorable videos of babbling, in this case between two twin boys; if you're on a mobile device or otherwise don't see the video below, you can see it on YouTube here.
 Babies may do this with mom, dad, or other caregivers.
 Delayed or non-existent babbling can be one of the early signs of autism.

 7. Sensory seeking or sensitivities.
 Infants later diagnosed with autism may show atypical sensory behavior.
 They might seek out certain feelings, textures, tastes, or smells.
 And/or they might be distressed by other sensory experiences (e.g., certain noises, busy places, smells, bright lights, etc).
+In babies, toddlers, and big kids with this profile, we suggest looking into our reviews of some of the best sensory toys on the market.

 8. Baby is hard to soothe.
 Likely due to some of the sensory discomforts being experienced by babies with autism, some babies can be relatively difficult to soothe.
 They might even resist being held closely to their parents, making it more difficult to effectively calm them.